AdobeDocs/commerce-business-intelligence.en/help/mbi/administrator/user-management/create-user.md

 1. Enter the user's name and email.
 1. Set the user's **[!UICONTROL general permission level]**: `Admin`, `Standard`, or `Read Only`.
 1. Indicate if this new user should also be accountable for **[!UICONTROL billing]** or **[!UICONTROL technical]** issues by checking the appropriate boxes.

+   >[!NOTE]
+   >
+   >To view, add, or change your account's billing information, you must have `Billing` permissions.
+[Permissions are set on a user-by-user basis](../../administrator/user-management/user-management.md) when user accounts are created.
+If you need `Billing` permissions, contact your account's administrator.

 1. Click **[!UICONTROL Save]**.
 1. The new user will receive an email with login and password details.